LucianoInfanti/portfolio/README.md

 ## To do

 - Dark Mode
+- Remove the staggered animation at /Writing and use only a fade
 - Pass all data to `Data.json`
 - Take a pass at all animations and standardize motion tokens
 - Create the `<Image/>`component and its variations
 - Figure it out how to render `.mp4` files on web
 - Mobile
+- In prod: investigate weird routing realods
+- Home and Writing have different font sizes
+- Like counter for posts
+- Back to the top / Next / Previous

 ## To consider